 - What do you notice about the crown of a pomegranate?

-- What else in Israel has a crown?
+- What else has a crown?

 - If you were a king or queen, what would you want your crown to look like?

-In education, we often use the expression "planting seeds" in reference to instilling a strong foundation that has the ability to grow.
+We often use the expression "planting seeds" in reference to instilling a strong foundation that has the ability to grow.
 But what's unique to the seeds of the pomegranate?